 There are other sources of support if you don't feel comfortable talking with people you know.
 There are doctors, nurse practitioners, therapists, and dietitians who specialize in IBS and can give you valuable feedback.

-Ask your doctor if he knows of any IBS support groups.
-The IBS Self Help and Support Group has meetings online at www.ibsgroup.org.
-You can also go to WebMD's Digestive Disorders IBS Support Group, which is available 24 hours a day.
+Ask your doctor if he or she knows of any IBS support groups.
+The IBS Patient Support Group has meetings online at www.ibspatient.org.

 Prepare for Situations

 Coping with IBS also takes some preparation and courage.
 "You don't have to be afraid to go out," says Jacks.
 She says people may feel more comfortable if they do a little research before going to an event.
 "Know where the public restroom is."